Skip to main content

 ban-detect.ts # Blocking detection

 Start with a single program.
 Let the RAG database learn.
 Expand scope as confidence grows.
+The first ten sessions build the foundation—after that, the system starts surfacing patterns you wouldn’t have found manually.

 What’s Next